desihub/tutorials/meetings/Dec2022/using-perlmutter/README.md

 ### Serial `for`-loop

-We can process are data serially (in order) using a Python `for`-loop like so:
+We can process our data serially (in order) using a Python `for`-loop like so:

 ```python
 results = []